Ian144/Ian144.github.io/PropertyTesting.md

 ### QuickFixJ possible issue

-FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJ executor_echo process to appear to hang, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.
+FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJ executor_echo process to appear to hang, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message.